lizmat/articles/cases-of-UPPER-12.md

 @a[3] = 42;
 say @a;  # [(Any) (Any) (Any) 42]
 ```
-So there's no container yet for such an element.
+So there's no container yet the element at index `3`.
 Yet it is possible to assign to it!
 How does that work?

 The secret is really in the "container descriptor".
-So let's refine our representation of the `Scalar` class:
+So let's refine our pseudocode representation of the `Scalar` class:
 ```raku
 class Scalar {
     has $!descriptor;